Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 The arbitrator also scrutinized Apex’s operating agreement, which stipulated unanimous consent for expenditures above $100,000.
 Sarah admitted she had not gotten Michael’s approval, but claimed urgency dictated her actions.
 Michael argued this breach justified damages sought.

 On March 1, 2024, Judge Harmon issued her 15-page ruling.
 She concluded that while Sarah’s investments showed good faith intent to innovate, she breached the operating agreement by bypassing Michael’s consent.
-The arbitrator awarded Michael $300,000 in damages for unauthorized expenditures but denied claims for lost profits, reasoning that both partners shared responsibility for Apex’s financial challenges.
+The arbitrator awarded Michael $300,000 in damages for unauthorized expenditures but denied claims for lost profits, reasoning that a local employer shared responsibility for Apex’s financial challenges.

 Importantly, Judge Harmon structured a clear framework for continuing collaboration between Michael and Sarah to prevent future conflicts, emphasizing communication and joint decision-making.